mehdirahmouni/Breast-Cancer/README.md

-# Breat Cancer outcome using random frests, caret() package
+# Breat Cancer outcome using random forests, caret() package

 This project is about building a predictive model for the Breast Cancer (Wisconsin) dataset, using random forests.